Bitcoin Carrying Costs: The Secret To Hugely Boosting Your Wealth (2024)

 What Are Carrying Costs?

-Carrying costs are what you pay to hold an asset.
+Carrying costs are what you pay to hold an asset and keep it in its pristine, original condition.

 For example, real estate carrying costs include things like yearly rates, repair and upkeep costs or body corporate fees.
 Carrying costs – also sometimes called storage costs – are just a reality that every investor has to deal with.
 Every asset class has them and you can never escape them.